 Councilor John P. Donegan (D, Ward 3), was elected to his first term on the Cranston City Council in November 2018, and re-elected in 2020.

 John was born June 19, 1990, in Queens, NY, and shortly thereafter moved back to his Mother’s hometown, Cranston, when his parents secured teaching jobs at local public schools.
 Growing up in Cranston John was involved in CLCF sports, Boy Scouts, and was a parishioner of St. Ann’s Church.
 He graduated from La Salle Academy in 2009, and earned a degree in History and Philosophy from Assumption College, in Worcester, MA in 2013.
 He worked as a camp counselor at the Cranston YMCA every summer during college, and upon graduating took a year off from school to run a program for the YMCA at the Eleanor Slater Hospital complex.
 John went back to school and earned his Master’s degree in American and Modern European History from Providence College in 2016.
-He now works in insurance for Travelers.
+John teaches high school history, government, and sociology.
 John and his wife Laura, a high school science teacher, bought their home in the Stadium neighborhood in 2017, where they live with their dog Simon.
 Picture: John, Laura, and Simon on the bike path.